 How to Wash and Care for your Simply Bjj Gi

 Always wash your gi in cold water (30°) and hang dry it.
-This is the best practise for the longevity and for minimising the shrinkage of the gi.
-You can use softener in moderate doses as long as it's free of bleeches.
-Never ever use bleeches, it will riun you bjj kimono.
+This is the best practice for longevity and for minimizing the shrinkage of the gi.
+You can use softener in moderate doses as long as it's free of bleaches.
+Never use bleaches, it will ruin your BJJ kimono.
 If you get blood or other stains on it, run it under cold water and scrub the affected area.
 The sooner you wash it the better!

 If you have a black or blue gi you can put it in the washer with cold water and 2-3 cups of white vinegar.
-After 20-30 minutes you start the washing cycle and and soap if you want.
+After 20-30 minutes you start the washing cycle and soap if you want.
 The vinegar process will help set the color and reduce fading.
-We recommend using a color safe detergent and like said above, wash in cold water and hang dry your bjj kimono.
-Be aware bjj kimonos fade in time no matter what.
+We recommend using a color-safe detergent and like said above, wash in cold water and hang dry your BJJ kimono.
+Be aware that BJJ kimonos fade in time no matter what.
 There's no way around it but at least it shows you train frequently and hard, that is a good thing!